What are Habitat houses like?

 Habitat houses around the world

 Habitat houses in developing countries are often considerably smaller than their North American counterparts.
-No matter where they are built, Habitat house sizes always are designed to meet the homeowner families’ needs while keeping costs as low as possible.
-Doing so keeps the houses affordable to low-income families.
+No matter where they are built, Habitat house sizes always are designed to meet the homeowner families’ needs while keeping costs as low and affordable as possible for low-income families.

 Habitat for Humanity and the environment